August 11, 2025

 1. Kosmik (Editor's Pick)

-If you’ve outgrown MyMind’s flat pile of bookmarks, Kosmik feels like stepping into a whole new creative dimension.
-It combines an infinite canvas, built-in browser, PDF reader, and AI-powered auto-tagging, all designed for visual thinkers who need more than a minimalist feed.
+If you've outgrown MyMind's flat pile of bookmarks, Kosmik feels like stepping into a whole new creative dimension.
+It combines an infinite canvas, built-in browser, PDF reader, and AI-powered features including auto-tagging and visual asset discovery.
+All designed for visual thinkers who need more than a minimalist feed.

 Pros: